Neon Struct

 NEON STRUCT: Die Augen der Welt (lit.
 'NEON STRUCT: The Eyes of the World') is a first-person perspective stealth game developed and published by Minor Key Games for the PC Windows, macOS, and Linux/SteamOS in 2015.
-The game follows a former intelligence agent navigating a dystopian cyberpunk world, blending classic stealth mechanics with immersive sim elements.
-It received generally positive reviews for its atmospheric storytelling and challenging gameplay but was criticized for its short length and occasional AI inconsistencies.
-Despite its niche appeal, it has been noted as an underrated indie successor to the Deus Ex and Thief franchises in its approach to player freedom.
-Minor Key Games, founded by former developers of Eldritch, positioned NEON STRUCT as a deliberate homage to late '90s and early 2000s immersive sims."

 Gameplay

-Neon Struct's gameplay is partially inspired by Deus Ex, with wide areas serving as a way for the player, in a first-person perspective, to complete objectives with some degree of freedom, mainly consisting of breaking into a specific place, obtaining a key item and successfully escaping without getting caught in the process.
-As Deus Ex, Neon Struct rewards the player more easily with the use of stealth and subterfuge rather than confrontation and brute force, making the first option more achievable.
+Neon Structs gameplay is partially inspired by Deus Ex, with wide areas serving as a way for the player, in a first-person perspective, to complete objectives with some degree of freedom, mainly consisting of breaking into a specific place, obtaining a key item and successfully escaping without getting caught in the process.
+Neon Struct rewards the player more easily with the use of stealth and subterfuge rather than confrontation and brute force, making the first option more achievable.

 Plot

 The first-person perspective is portrayed through the eyes of the protagonist, an ex-federal agent named Jillian Cleary who is being hunted down by her former agency.
 She, now as a fugitive must find a way to clear his name by performing some clandestine actions and counting on her allies, trustworthy or not.